 Infuse Meaning into Your Current Role

 Think in terms of qualities, not job titles.
-If your path emphasizes creativity and you work with data, find ways to introduce more elegant visualizations or clearer storytelling.
+If your path emphasizes creativity and you work with data, introduce clearer storytelling or more elegant visualizations.
 If your path centers on service, focus on helping colleagues and clients in practical ways.

 Set Purpose-Aligned Micro-Goals